stellalc7/beat-connection/README.md

 - Mixcloud API
 - OpenWeatherMap API
 - News API

-## `Design`
-✨ Created with magic, wonder, surprise, and delight in mind. ✨ The site doubles as passive technology; the UI/UX is minimal (with essentially one call to action), design hierarchy is reconsidered in response to the user's interactions, and there is a subtle rotation to the canvas.

 ## `Functionalities`
 Users are invited to search a city, and the `Mixcloud API` fetches a stream connected to that city.
 An iframe element ingests the stream url that is returned, and a Mixcloud player is rendered on the page, so users can listen on-site.